Effective Date: 05/08/02

-- The value of the coupon allotment or food stamp benefits under the Food Stamp Act of 1977 (PL 95-113) or the Food and Nutrition Act of 2008 (PL 110-246), as amended;
+- The value of the coupon allotment or Supplemental Nutrition Assistance Program (SNAP) benefits under the Food Stamp Act of 1977 (PL 95-113) or the Food and Nutrition Act of 2008 (PL 110-246), as amended;

 - The value of United States Department of Agriculture (USDA) donated foods;

 - The value of supplemental food assistance under the Child Nutrition Act of 1966 (42 USC 1771 et seq.) and the special food service for children under the National School Lunch Act (42 USC 1751 et seq.), as amended;

-- Any payment received under the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970;
+- Any payment received under the Uniform Relocation Assistance and Real Property Acquisition Policies Act of 1970 (42 USC 4651);

-- Grants such as scholarships, obtained and used by a student who is included in the family unit under conditions that preclude their use for current living costs;
+- Grants such as scholarships, obtained and used by a student who is included in the family unit as authorized in Section 50.210(c);

 - Any grant or loan to any undergraduate student for educational purposes made or insured under any program administered by the Commission of Education under the Higher Education Act of 1965 (20 USC 1001 et seq.);

 - Home produce utilized for household consumption;

-- Energy grants or allowances received through the Low-Income Energy Assistance Program authorized by the Home Energy Assistance Act of 1980;
+- Energy grants or allowances received through the Low-Income Energy Assistance Program authorized by the Low-Income Home Energy Assistance Act of 1981 (42 USC 8625);

 - Any DCFS foster care board payments or clothing allowance;